-Photographing the Spartans the night before Sale Sharks, I used the opportunity to test and adjust various lighting set ups and develop the direction I was to offer the professional players.
-Unlike the Sale shoot where the Sharks players arrived as a shiver, the Spartans arrived individually, allowing me time to tweak the lights and engage with them.
-Over the course of the evening I was able to confirm and also discard several lighting options and to refine my direction to the extent I was confident in taking a mere three frames per subject.
-My distilled direction to the players as they stepped in front of my camera was;
+Photographing the Spartans the night before Sale Sharks, I used the opportunity to test various lighting set ups and develop my directional skills.
+Unlike the Sale shoot where the Sharks players arrived en masse as a shiver, the Spartans arrived individually, allowing me time to tweak the lights and engage with them.
+Over the course of the evening I was able to confirm and also discard several lighting options and to refine my direction to the extent I was confident in taking a mere six frames per subject (three close up and three wider shots).
+My direction to the players when they stepped in front of my camera was simply this;

 ‘What does being a Spartan mean to you?’